yangshun/cs3217-problem-sets-writeup/public/ps/PS3/PS3.md

 ### Problem 4: Implementing the Bubble Objects (80 points) ###

 You will be using the MVC pattern to implement the game objects.
-Thus, a game object is represented by the triad: model, to store the state of the object; view, to represent the object on the screen; and controller, to manage the model and the view.
+Thus, a game object is represented by the triad: **model**, to store the state of the object; **view**, to represent the object on the screen; and **controller**, to manage the model and the view.

-* **Model**.
-There are two important aspects regarding the object model.
+- **Model** - There are two important aspects regarding the object model.
 In this problem set, you are concerned mostly with the position of the object on the screen, such that you can save and restore the object to that position using the buttons on the tab bar created in the walkthrough at the start of this problem set.
 However, be aware that for the next problem set the game objects state will be more complex as you develop a representation required for the physics engine.
 (10 points)

-* **View**.
-Rendering to the screen is handled by the view.
+- **View** -  Rendering to the screen is handled by the view.
 It uses the model to know where to draw everything.
 The view doesn’t have any other functionality than this.
 You are provided with the required sprites in the attached archive.
 A sprite is an image or animation that is going to be integrated into a larger scene, such as our game.
 Here you will find included the image sprites.
 (10 points)
- - *bubble-blue.png, bubble-red.png, bubble-orange.png, bubble-green.png* are image sprites.
+ - `bubble-blue.png`, `bubble-red.png`, `bubble-orange.png`, `bubble-green.png` are image sprites.
 These are the bubble images that will be used to design the game level.
 The default size of the bubble frame is 160x160 pixels.

   **Note:** If you use the images in their default sizes, the palette and the grid will have to be very big.
 Thus, the views placed in the palette/grid should be scaled down to a reasonable smaller dimension.
 The sizes of the bubbles in the palette and grid do no have to be the same, as the palette is just for the designer to select the type of bubble  to be used to fill the grid.

-* **Controller**.
-The controller handles the user input and manipulates the model.
+- **Controller** - The controller handles the user input and manipulates the model.
 First it checks for user input, then it might query the view to see which on-screen objects are being manipulated by the user, and finally it changes the model accordingly.
 Since all objects respond in a similar way to the user input (for example: tap on the palette, double tap to delete, tap to change type, drag on the grid to fill with bubbles), you are given the interface for an abstract class representing a game object controller.

 **ARE WE DOING THIS
 You need to complete the implementation of the abstract class (30 points) and then create subclasses with the additional requirements for each object type (30 points).
 The interface is found in the file GameObject.h.
 The subclasses implementation should contained in the files GameWolf.m, GamePig.m and GameBlock.m respectively. **(30 points)**

+YS: Yes we have to do this.
+Eventually they should subclass a basic bubble for the special effects bubbles.
+Should hint to them that the colored bubbles should also be subclassed.

-* **Touch Gestures**.
+- **Touch Gestures**.
 To implement the drag, single tap and double tap, you can use gesture recognizers.
 For dragging, you can use `UIPanRecognizer` and for touch/double-tap you can use `UITapGestureRecognizer`.
 An example use of gesture recognisers is the following **(30 points)**:

-        // This is required for touch interaction with the view view.userInteractionEnabled = YES;
-        UIPanGestureRecognizer *panGesture = [[UIPanGestureRecognizer alloc]initWithTarget:self action:@selector(panHandler:)];
+        // This is required for touch interaction with the view UIPanGestureRecognizer *panGesture = [[UIPanGestureRecognizer alloc]initWithTarget:self action:@selector(panHandler:)];
         panGesture.minimumNumberOfTouches = 1;
         panGesture.maximumNumberOfTouches = 1;
         [view addGestureRecognizer:panGesture];

-* Supported Operations:
+- Supported Operations:
  - Select a bubble colour from the palette (Single Tap gesture)
- - Drag finger on main game arena to colour the grids with the selected bubble color (Pan gesture)
+ - Drag finger across main grid to fill the cells up with the selected bubble colour or erase a cell if the eraser was chosen in the palette (Pan gesture)
  - Tap the bubble to cycle through bubble colours (Single Tap gesture)
- - Erasing a bubble (Double Tap gesture)
+ - Quick erasure of a bubble (Double Tap gesture)

 ### Problem 5: Saving and Loading Game Levels.
 (50 points) ###

 Finally, you have to implement the reset/save/load functionality for the level designer.
 You are to design your format for storing the game objects and decide how you want to store the objects.
 Make sure you implement the ability to save and load from different files, as well to modify and re-save a level.
-Please explain how you chose to implement the save/load function in design.pdf.
+Please explain how you chose to implement the save/load function in `design.pdf`.
 Please argue that your implementation is the best one among all the alternatives you considered.

 There are five ways to maintain data persistency on iOS: